 Working with older adults is a rewarding job and can offer great flexibility.

 Rotas within the establishments cover 7 days therefore you must be available to cover the full roster requirements.
-Shift patterns are 12 hour shifts, day or night posts.
+We have a varied range of shift patterns available.

 Applicants will be expected to cover citywide to support demands of service when required.